 - 50. The PCR determined applying the Guernsey standard formula is to be calculated in accordance with - - (a) Section A in respect of a general business, and - (b) Section B in respect of life business. - 51.
 A licensed insurer may use a recognised standard formula applied in full to calculate its PCR in place of the Guernsey standard formula without the prior written approval of the Commission.
 A list of recognised standard formula is provided at Schedule 4.
-If the recognised standard formula is not applied in full, then it will be deemed a partial internal model.
-Where a licensed insurer using a recognised standard formula to calculate its PCR applies the Green Discount, in accordance with rule 209, the recognised standard formula shall not be deemed a partial internal model. - 52.
+If the recognised standard formula is not applied in full, then it will be deemed a partial internal model. - 52.
 A licensed insurer may use a standard formula of a country not on the list of recognised standard formulas as if it were a recognised standard formula subject to the prior written approval of the Commission.
-In obtaining approval, the Commission must be satisfied that the standard formula provides a similar level of
+In obtaining approval, the Commission must be satisfied that the standard formula provides a similar level of policyholder and beneficiary protection for capital adequacy purposes as provided by the Commission's standard formula relevant to that insurer.